A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Introduction

 In this paper, we extend the model presented previously in the papers of this series by developing prescriptions to seed and grow BHs in dark matter halos within the current cosmological context.
-We show how these prescriptions can be incorporated coherently into the two-phase scenario of galaxy formation, and be implemented semi-analytically into the halo merger trees to make model predictions.
-Our main goals are (i) to derive when, where and how BH seeds are bred in the early Universe and what masses these seeds have when they are produced; (ii) to understand the early growth of the seeds that eventually makes them supermassive, as well as their late growth that shapes the scaling relations observed at lower redshift; (iii) to differentiate effects from seeding and growing on the observed BH populations at different redshifts and to understand how halo assembly and environment affect the products; and (iv) to predict observable quantities and relations for halos, galaxies, star clusters and (SM)BHs at different redshift, both statistically for populations and individually for representative objects.
-The paper is organized as follows.
-We start with descriptions of dark matter halos and their assembly histories in \S\ref{sec:halo-assembly}.
-In \S\ref{sec:seeding}, we focus on the seeding procedure and discuss the physical concepts and prescriptions of how BH seeds form along with Pop-III star clusters.
-In \S\ref{sec:growing}, we focus on the growing procedure, and present concepts and prescriptions of how BHs grow via different channels.
-Analytical estimates are provided as much as possible so that intuition and order-of-magnitude quantification can be obtained without diving into the details.
-In \S\ref{sec:results}, we first synthesize the physical prescriptions semi-analytically by implementing them into halo merger trees.
-We then present results predicted by the model and make comparisons with observations.
-In \S\ref{sec:summary}, we summarize our main results, and discuss their implications and potential follow-up investigations prompted by them.
+We show how these prescriptions can be incorporated coherently into the two-phase scenario of galaxy formation, and implemented semi-analytically in halo merger trees to make model predictions.
+Our main goals are (i) to derive when, where and how BH seeds are bred in the early universe and what masses these seeds have when they are produced; (ii) to understand the early growth of the seeds that eventually makes them supermassive, as well as their late growth that shapes the scaling relations observed at lower redshift; (iii) to differentiate effects from seeding and growing on the observed BH populations at different $z$ and to understand how different environmental factors affect the products; (iv) to predict observable quantities and relations for halos, galaxies, star clusters and (SM)BHs at different redshifts, both statistically for populations and individually for representative objects.